 Independent Investigations

 Not every situation calls for a formal investigation, but when it does, it must be handled carefully.
-From bullying or sexual assault to fraud or serious misconduct to safeguarding breaches or historic abuse claims, these situations sometimes demand independent investigation led by an expert who understands your sector.
+From bullying or sexual assault to fraud or serious misconduct to safeguarding breaches or historic abuse claims, there are times when the best response is an independent investigation led by an expert.

 An independent investigation minimises several critical risks: conflict of interest, bias, and mistakes in process that could cost you.
-But an investigation is more than risk management.
-It’s an opportunity to stand for truth and justice in your community.
-It shows your commitment to the values your organisation stands on.
+But when outsourcing the process to an independent investigator, it’s critically important that you choose the right investigator for your context.

 Remote investigations